EldonGabriel/eldongabriel.github.io/_posts/2026-05-31-password-strength-assessment.md

 * Password assessments may require data from multiple Linux account files.

-* Modern password protection methods help slow password guessing attacks.
+* Modern password protection methods help to slow down password-guessing attacks.

-* Manual password format selection may be required when automatic detection fails.
+* Manual password format selection may be required if automatic detection fails.

-* Temporary password files should be removed after testing to reduce security risks.
+* Temporary password files should be removed after testing to reduce security risks to the system.

 ## 2.2 Security Implications & Recommendations

 **Risk: Weak Administrative Passwords**

-Using common passwords on admin accounts increases the risk of unauthorized access.
+Using common passwords for admin accounts increases the risk of unauthorized access.

 **Mitigation:** Use PAM policies to enforce strong password length and complexity requirements.

 **Risk: Exposed Password Data**

-Leaving password files on a system after testing creates unnecessary security risks.
+Leaving password files on a system after testing creates unnecessary security risks to the system.

 **Mitigation:** Securely remove temporary files when testing is complete.